Nico15037/fancy-discord-github-commits/README.md

 - `branches` - Lists out the branches that will trigger a discord message sending when a commit is pushed to one of them
 - `webhook` - Uses the github repo's secret that has your discord webhook in it
 - `embed` - Your embed.
 Make sure you have the apostrophes `' '` around the braces `{ }` or it won't work.
-[See example here](.github/workflows/discord-webhook.yml)

 I recommend just copying the [file from this repository](.github/workflows/discord-webhook.yml) and editing that.
-By default, it uses the "improved" embed from the [image](#ever-thought-the-basic-github-webhook-in-discord-is-lame) at beginning of this tutorial.
+By default, it uses the "improved" embed from the [image](#but-it-dont-gotta-be-like-that) at beginning of this tutorial.

 ------------------------------
 # Troubleshooting